Overcoming Multi-step Complexity in Multimodal Theory-of-Mind Reasoning: A Scalable Bayesian Planner: Experiments

 \subsection{Weak-to-strong control redirects large LM}

-To quantify the influence of the weak controller in Bayesian planner, we analyze the estimated likelihood changes before and after applying weak-to-strong control at each step.
+To quantify the influence of the weak controller in Bayesian planner, we analyze the estimated logit-score changes before and after applying weak-to-strong control at each step.
 Fig.\ref{fig:likelihood-change} samples ten test cases from five datasets and averages the results.
-It illustrates the progressively increasing magnitude of likelihood changes as Bayesian inference progresses:
+It illustrates the progressively increasing magnitude of logit-score changes as Bayesian inference progresses:

-\textit{(i)} At the beginning, when the large LM is close to a general initial state, the likelihood changes are minimal.
-This is because the general state aligns closely with pretrained world knowledge, requiring little correction from ToM-specific behaviours; \textit{(ii)} As the model approaches a more specialized final hypothesis, the likelihood estimates are increasingly redirected.
+\textit{(i)} At the beginning, when the large LM is close to a general initial state, the logit-score changes are minimal.
+This is because the general state aligns closely with pretrained world knowledge, requiring little correction from ToM-specific behaviours; \textit{(ii)} As the model approaches a more specialized final hypothesis, the logit scores are increasingly redirected.
 This occurs because the specialized scenarios demand ToM-specific behaviours, which the post-trained small LMs are fine-tuned to capture.
-The post-trained small LMs are specifically fine-tuned to the ToM context, enabling them to model human actions, goals, beliefs, and environmental states across unseen scenarios. \textbf{Overall, this analysis finds that the weak component progressively redirects the output of larger models, guiding them toward more accurate ToM predictions among unseen scenarios throughout the Bayesian inference.}
+The post-trained small LMs are specifically fine-tuned to the ToM context, enabling them to model human actions, goals, beliefs, and environmental states across unseen scenarios. \textbf{Overall, this analysis finds that the weak component progressively redirects the output scores of larger models, guiding them toward more accurate ToM predictions among unseen scenarios throughout the Bayesian inference.}